 White vinegar is a potent cleaning agent, you can use apple cider vinegar also) and you can combine it with lemon for an even more intense clean.

 When you open the door, be careful pulling the bowl out; it will be very hot.
-Remove the turntable tray carefully, it will be hot as well and wash it in the sink in soapy, warm water or put it in the dishwasher if okayed in your microwave's manufacturer leaflet.
-Using a damp cloth, sponge scourer or a magic eraser wipe down the inside of the microwave and watch the dirt come right off.
+Remove the turntable tray carefully, it will be hot as well, and wash it in the sink in soapy, warm water or put it in the dishwasher if okayed in your microwave's manufacturer leaflet.
+Using a damp cloth, sponge scourer or a magic eraser (available from Amazon), wipe down the inside of the microwave and watch the dirt come right off.
 Allow to dry with the door open.

 How to clean a smelly microwave